-Someone Almost Stole Our Domain Through Social Engineering
+Someone Almost Stole a Travel Booking Startup's Domain Through Social Engineering

 TL;DR

-Your domain is the foundation of everything.
-Lose it, and you lose your email, your website, your customer trust, and potentially your business.
-This is the story of how we almost lost ours.
+A domain is the foundation of everything for a web business.
+Lose it, and you lose email, the website, customer trust, and potentially the entire company.
+This is the story of how one travel booking startup almost lost theirs.

 The Suspicious Email

-It started with an email I almost ignored.
-Our domain registrar sent a notification that a transfer had been initiated.
-I assumed it was spam at first since we hadn't requested any transfer.
+It started with an email the CTO almost ignored.
+The domain registrar sent a notification that a transfer had been initiated.
+At first it looked like spam since no one at the company had requested any transfer.

 "Transfer request received for yourdomain.com.
 If you did not initiate this request, please contact support immediately.
 Transfer will complete in 5 days if no action is taken."

-My stomach dropped.
-I hadn't requested any transfer.
-Neither had my co-founder.
-Someone was trying to steal our domain.
+The CTO's stomach dropped.
+Neither the CTO nor the co-founder had requested any transfer.
+Someone was trying to steal the domain.

 How the Attack Worked